neitzert/SMaaFS/README.md

 The system encodes and fragments encrypted data, embedding it within social media posts, which can later be retrieved and decrypted using the same extension.

-Encryption: AES-GCM with a passphrase-derived key (PBKDF2).

-Decryption: Reads encrypted messages stored on social media and reconstructs the original content.

-Stateless: No servers, no backend—data exists only in social media posts.

-Minimal metadata: Uses randomized salts and IVs, avoiding sequential markers.

 ## Current Architecture
 Encryption: AES-GCM with a passphrase-derived key (PBKDF2).